webmasterkai/wayoffthegrid/docs/orientation/8-watermaker.md

 # Reverse Osmosis (RO) Water Maker

+## General guidelines

+We try to run the watermaker for 2-3 hours per day to produce 40-60 liters.
+We try to keep water storage tank level around 200 liters total after we have made water for the day.
+Filling a bladder saves 7 hours of making water, 3 kWh of electricity, and up to $6.00 if using the engine to power watermaker.

+- If tanks contain over 200 liters run for 1 hour.
+- If tanks below 50 liters run for 3+ hours.

 ## Startup

+1. Charge batteries to 45% SOC or greater before making water.
-1. Verify the seawater intake (seacock #9) is open at the through-hull.
+* Verify the seawater intake (seacock #9) is open at the through-hull.
-* Switch **Sample Valve** under galley sink to right, labeled "Sink".
+* Check **Sample Valve** under galley sink is on the right, labeled "Sink".
 * Turn the **High Pressure Bypass Valve** (Stainless with Black Handle) to the OPEN POSITION.
 Rotate counterclockwise.
 Pointy end forward.
 * FAILURE TO OPEN THE HIGH PRESSURE BYPASS VALVE COULD RESULT IN HYDRAULIC SHOCK TO THE SYSTEM.
 * Push the watermaker "RUN" button.